-New Delhi -- One interesting aspect of covering the Rajasthan Royals camp this Twenty20 league season was the occasional presence of their co-owner Raj Kundra during the team's net sessions.
+New Delhi, June 7 -- One interesting aspect of covering the Rajasthan Royals camp this Twenty20 league season was the occasional presence of their co-owner Raj Kundra during the team's net sessions.

 While his wife and Bollywood actor, Shilpa Shetty, too attended the games with their infant son, Kundra's involvement along with that of Manoj Badale, another co-owner, sent the message that he had a special role to play in the franchise.